 The Authority rents this property to a mini-market.
-Like the property discussed above, the Authority prefers to wait for approval of the Tweedy Specific Plan before finalizing any development plans for this property.
+The Authority plans on selling this property.

 PROPERTY DISPOSITION COMPLIANCE

 HSC Section 34176.1(e) requires all real properties acquired by the former Agency prior to February 1, 2012 and transferred to the Authority to be developed pursuant to the requirements of the CRL.
 All property that falls within in these parameters must be developed for affordable housing purposes or sold within five years from the date DOF approved the Housing Asset Transfer Form, or April 1, 2018.
 All Authority properties acquired by the former Agency and transferred to the Authority as of February 1, 2012 and as listed on the Housing Asset Transfer list are subject to this provision.
 The Authority will ensure compliance with this provision by April 1, 2018.